-- 1 From the wind gauge, select Options > Sailing Wind Gauge. - 2 Select an option: - To show true or apparent wind angle, select Needle, and select an option. - To show true or apparent wind speed, select Wind Speed, and select an option.
+- 1 From the wind gauge, select Options > Edit Gauge Pages. - 2 In the window on the left, select the Sailing Wind Gauge. - 3 Select an option: - To show true or apparent wind angle, select Needle, and select an option. - To show true or apparent wind speed, select Wind Speed, and select an option.